ivan-shaporov/ConvNetRegression/docs/README.md

 The model is not very precise but shows a strong correlation between the predicted values and the labels.
 Given that the sensors were not purposed for such tasks and that there are multiple things: a bed, mattress, etc. between the sensors and the human the result is better than anticipated.

-Weather it is possible to extract heart rate for the case of more than one person at the same time using this model is not known and seems to be much harder.
+Weather it is possible to extract heart rate for the case of more than one person at the same time, with this model is not known and seems to be much harder.

 Having more precise label generator might improve the accuracy of the model.